Proudly Celebrating 30 Years of Theatrical and Academic Excellence!

 Producing Artistic Directors

-Since receiving their B.F.A. degrees in 1983 from Valdosta State College, Rick and Terri D’Onofrio have directed, choreographed, and performed for theatres throughout the Southeast and Midwest.
-These honor graduates have been seen on a wide variety of stages, from Walt Disney World to regional theatre to Opryland USA to National tours (and many, many, many dinner theatres in between!).
+Since receiving their B.F.A. degrees in 1983 from Valdosta State University, Rick and Terri D’Onofrio have directed, choreographed, and performed for theatres throughout the Southeast and Midwest.
+These honor graduates have been seen on a wide variety of stages, from Walt Disney World to regional theatre to Opryland to National tours. (and many dinner theatres in between!)

 The D’Onofrio’s are the creators of Stages Productions, a professional theatre ensemble that specializes in bringing classic fairy tales to over 150,000 people each year.
 Since 1988, the Tampa Bay based company has been “Building Tomorrow’s Audience Today” by helping to redefine professional standards in children’s theatre.
 Stages goal is to stimulate the cultural, intellectual and ethical development of young people by making drama an integral part of education.

 Stages has developed and produced over 20 original musical adaptations of classic fairy tales.
 In addition, the company was commissioned by the Southwest Florida Water Management District to create three Artist-in-the-Schools shows that teach water conservation to thousands of Florida students.
 Stages is proud to be accredited by dozens of school boards throughout the Southeast, and is a member of the Florida Professional Theatre Association, Theatre Tampa Bay and the Central Florida Theatre Alliance.
 These nationally recognized organizations promote excellence in professional theatre.